• Free shipping on all orders

 The Not-So-Good Side of Maggots

-• Imbalanced Diet: Despite their nutrient richness, maggots could lead to nutritional imbalances if they are the primary food for your bearded dragon.
+• Imbalanced Diet: Despite their nutrient richness, maggots can lead to nutritional imbalances if they are the primary food for your bearded dragon.
 Too much protein and fat can lead to malnutrition and health issues.

-• Parasitic Infection: If not properly handled or stored, maggots can carry parasites, which can potentially infect your pet.
+• Parasitic Infection: If not properly handled or stored, maggots can carry parasites, which can infect your pet.

 Close up of maggots

-Image Credit: Alexander Knyazhinsky, Shutterstock
+Image By: Alexander Knyazhinsky, Shutterstock

 Other Insect Alternatives